 It is against the law to drive a car or ride a motorcycle if you do not have a valid licence.
-If you have never held a valid Australian driver’s licence before and you are repeatedly caught driving without a licence you can be fined up to $7500 (in some really serious cases you could be given sent to prison but this is very unlikely).
+If you haven’t held a valid Australian driver’s licence before, or you are repeatedly caught driving without a licence you can be fined up to $7500 (in some really serious cases you could be given sent to prison but this is very unlikely).

-It is against the law to drive if you have been disqualified from holding or getting a licence, or if your licence has been cancelled or suspended (unless you have been granted a restricted licence).
-You could be fined up to $7,000 and even put in prison for up to six months if you have been disqualified from driving a vehicle and you are caught driving a vehicle.
+It is also against the law to drive if you have been disqualified from holding or getting a licence, or if your licence has been cancelled or suspended (unless you have been granted a restricted licence) .
+You could be fined up to $7500 if you have been disqualified from driving a vehicle and you are caught driving a vehicle.

 How old do I have to be to get my L’s?